nickyiliwang0000/h/react-and-firebase/reusable-components.md

 ```
 Here, the `name` prop is being passed to the `FeaturedDonut` component and should render in our browser wherever the code has `{props.name}`.

-## Codealong
+## Code-along
-Let's build an app using both smart and simple components!
+We're going to refactor our art app to include simple component(s).